Barrero0717/EDASP500/README.md

 # Exploratory Data Analysis S&P 500
-_This is a very simple project that is used to view the prices of a stock.
-It uses the Streamlit and yfinance libraries._
+_Exploratory Data Analysis (EDA) is a crucial step in data science projects.
+It helps in understanding the underlying patterns and relationships in the data.
+In this tutorial, we will perform EDA on the S&P 500 dataset using Python and the yfinance, streamlit, base64, pandas and numpy libraries._

 ## 🚀 Getting Started

-_Streamlit is a free and open-source framework to rapidly build and share beautiful machine learning and data science web apps.
-It is a Python-based library specifically designed for machine learning engineers. yfinance is a popular open source library developed by Ran Aroussi as a means to access the financial data available on Yahoo Finance.
-Combining these two libraries we can create different applications, like the one you can find in this script._
+_The S&P 500 Index, or Standard & Poor's 500 Index, is a market-capitalization-weighted index of 500 leading publicly traded companies in the U.S. The S&P 500 index is regarded as one of the best gauges of prominent American equities' performance, and by extension, that of the stock market overall.
+With the help of Streamlit, that is a free and open-source framework to rapidly build and share beautiful machine learning and data science web apps, and other importntat libraries, I create this application that allows you to track companies according to their sector, and also allows you to see their results in the last year, for each company._

 ## 📋 Pre-requisites